 For more complex tasks requiring nuanced understanding, dynamic interactions, or the ability to retain extensive context across multiple steps, advanced models like Claude or GPT-4 Turbo become indispensable.
 These models, especially when integrated with tools, excel in automating intricate workflows by autonomously fetching and validating data or dynamically adapting to user interactions.

 However, even with advanced models, cost optimization is critical.
 Here, the intelligent use of prompt chaining plays a pivotal role.
 By minimizing the token usage for both inputs and outputs, and ensuring that each interaction is strategically structured, businesses can control costs while harnessing the full potential of these models.
 This strategy is particularly beneficial in high-stakes scenarios, such as generating SQL queries for large-scale, complex databases where accuracy is paramount.
+In these scenarios, quality under real operational pressure matters more than raw model size alone.

 Selecting the best fit for our use case

 Based on the results of this research, we selected Anthropic’s Claude 3 as the optimal LLM for our use case.
 While GPT-4 Turbo offered comparable accuracy in SQL generation tasks, Claude delivered the same level of precision at half the cost, making it the more economical choice without compromising quality.
 However, if Claude had not provided sufficient accuracy for our requirements, we would have chosen GPT-4 Turbo despite its higher cost, as ensuring reliable and precise results takes precedence over cost considerations in critical business applications.
+For us, Claude was the best LLM because it reached the required quality level without forcing unnecessary spend.

 Our expertise in both scenarios